ChuchoDC/ConnectR/README.md

 Such indexes include:<br>
 **Biogeographic Connectedness**, **Network Cluserting**, **Average Ocurrences**, and **Average Endemics**.

-The final user only need to create the input file into the correct format, indicate which index, if not all of them, will be calculated, and determine the number of ages (number of pages) to assess.
+The final user only needs to create the input file into the correct format, indicate which index, if not all of them, will be calculated, and determine the number of ages (number of pages) to assess.